Electrical / Electronic Sensors

 For the selection of current sensors, you have to determine the current to be measured, the direction of the current (unidirectional or bidirectional), the output signals required, etc.

 Hall Effect sensor & Hall sensor for measuring current

 Hall Effect sensor is a type of current sensor named after the inventor Edwin Hall.
 The major component is the hall device which measures the current utilizing the Hall Effect and produces proportional output signals.
 The basic principle is the measurement of magnetic flux density which is in proportion to the associated current.
 Hall Effect sensors or hall sensors are also used as switching circuits, in which the output will be a switching circuit determined based on the input parameters.
 Hall effect sensors are simply known as hall sensors also.

 Piezoelectric sensor for mechanical forces & vibration

-Piezoelectric sensor utilises piezoelectric effect to measure mechanical forces such as pressure, vibration etc. Piezoelectric crystals convert mechanical energy into electric energy and vice versa.
-When a pressure is applied to a piezoelectric crystal, a proportional electric voltage is generated.
-Similarly, when an electrical voltage is applied across the crystal, a proportionate mechanical energy is developed.
-Piezoelectric sensors are manufactured such piezoelectric crystals.
-These sensors are generally used to measure sudden mechanical variations, vibrations and fluctuations and these are not suitable for continuous forces.
+The piezoelectric sensor utilizes the piezoelectric effect to measure mechanical forces such as pressure, vibration, etc. Piezoelectric crystals convert mechanical energy into electric energy and vice versa.
+When pressure is applied to a piezoelectric crystal, a proportional electric voltage is generated.
+Similarly, when an electrical voltage is applied across the crystal, proportionate mechanical energy is developed.
+Piezoelectric sensors are manufactured such as piezoelectric crystals.
+These sensors are generally used to measure sudden mechanical variations, vibrations, and fluctuations and these are not suitable for continuous forces.
 A continuous pressure applied on a crystal will not produce accurate electric signals.
 For such requirements, a pressure sensor would be ideal.